 Items from the bi-monthly menu, which includes vegan, gluten free and other dietary options, are ordered on her website, picked up at her kitchen inside the JoyFull Yoga Studio 135 S. Oregon St., Jacksonville, or delivered to your door.

-Chef Kristen still organizes “farm dinner” events, such as her upcoming “Hive to Table” fundraiser at Historic Hanley Farm in Central Point, OR.
-Kristen has planned a menu that weaves honey into each course, and serves to bring Southern Oregonians closer to the source of their food.
-She also teaches cooking classes at the Ashland Food-Co-op.
-For more information, visit her on Facebook.
+Chef Kristen still organizes “farm dinner” events, such as her annual “Hive to Table” fundraiser at Historic Hanley Farm in Central Point, OR.
+Kristen creates a menu that weaves honey into each course, and works to bring Southern Oregonians closer to the source of their food.

 Michael Donovan – Back in 2010 at the Farm to Fork Dinner, Michael was managing director of Roxy Ann Winery in Medford, Oregon, which provided the wine pairing that evening.
 Following his 10-year stint at that well known urban winery, he was tapped in 2013 by friends Doug and Dionne Irvine, owners of Irvine and Roberts Vineyards in Southern Oregon, to take their 30-acre nascient winery program to new heights as Managing Director.
 In this position, Michael has overseen the sales and operational activities at the winery, which is now producing world class ultra-premium Pinot Noir and Chardonnay.